ceford/cefjdemos-data-jdm-user/articles/en/configuration/system-setup.md

 Setting Debug to Yes has several effects:

-- Joomla delivers uncompressed versions of javascript and css files that are human readable for debugging purpose.
+- Joomla delivers uncompressed versions of JavaScript and CSS files that are human readable for debugging purpose.
 - At the bottom left of the screen there is a button to open a panel of information about your site.
 This is a potential security risk so only